braz96/skin.mimic/readme.md

 - Replaced Thai font with Sawasdee.
 - Added a new dialog for supported addons.
 - Added a select dialog for actor info (credit to BigNoid).
+- Added a header for the home screen.
+- Redesigned widgets on the vertical layout.
+- Added an option to separate the main menu and submenu on the vertical layout.

 ***
 **3.3.1**